 Wisconsin.
 Holbrook v.
 Holbrook, 309 N.W.2d 343, 345, 353-54 (Wis.
 Sup.
 Ct.
 1981): "Originally, goodwill was said to exist only in commercial business, and not in a professional business which depends upon the skill and reputation of a particular person. . . .
 Because goodwill has no existence apart from the business to which it attaches, courts have determined that there can be no income tax deduction for loss of goodwill; the loss of goodwill cannot be compensated for in eminent domain proceedings; goodwill cannot be used to satisfy debts; nor is it subject to depreciation....
 Even greater problems arise when, after it has been determined that professional goodwill is a marital asset divisible upon divorce, attempts are made to place a dollar value on the goodwill that is part of the marital estate.
-This would be especially problematic. where, as here, the business involved has several members, all of whom have presumably contributed to the goodwill of the business.
+This would be especially problematic, where, as here, the business involved has several members, all of whom have presumably contributed to the goodwill of the business.
 Valuation of one individual's goodwill interest in the business would be almost pure speculation...

-.
 We are not persuaded that the concept of professional goodwill as a divisible marital asset should be adopted in Wisconsin.
 We are not obliged nor inclined to follow the twisted and illogical path that other jurisdictions have made in dealing with this concept in the context of divorce.
 The concept of professional goodwill . . . evanesces when one attempts to distinguish it from future earning capacity.
 Although a professional business's good reputation, which is essentially what its goodwill consists of, is certainly a thing of value, we do not believe that it bestows on those who have an ownership interest in the business, an actual, separate property interest.
 The reputation of a law firm or some other professional business is valuable to its individual owners to the extent that it assures continued substantial earnings in the future.
 It cannot be separately sold or pledged by the individual owners.
 The goodwill or reputation of such a business accrues to the benefit of the owners only through increased salary."
 [Footnotes omitted]

 C. VALUING GOODWILL.
 The methods of valuing the goodwill of a business are wellknown.
 In a sale, commercial or enterprise goodwill is the difference between the sales price and the value of tangible assets plus identifiable intangible assets (leases, intellectual property rights, employment agreements, covenants not to compete, etc.).
-In a divorce, there is no sale, so the valuator must estimate the fair market value.
-In a personal service business, the valuator must not include in the date-of-divorce value any postdivorce labors, and, in most states the valuator must segregate commercial or enterprise goodwill from the personal goodwill of the owner.
-Goodwill in a professional practice is usually determined using the excess earnings method or a capitalization of earnings stream.
+This market-based measure of goodwill is as far as the financial accounting profession has traditionally been willing to go, because it fears that any further subdivision of goodwill into sub-components is too subjective.
+In a divorce, there is no sale, so the valuator must estimate the fair market value of the business, and thus estimate the excess in sale price above the value of tangible assets and separable and transferrable intangible assets.
+The objectivity provided by an actual sale, a prerequisite to reporting a value on a balance sheet, is thus absent from the valuation process.
+In a personal service business, the valuator must not include in the dateof-divorce value any post-divorce labors, and, in most states the valuator must segregate commercial or enterprise goodwill from the personal goodwill of the owner.
+Goodwill in a professional practice is usually determined using the excess earnings method or a capitalization of earnings stream, with some subjective downward adjustment for personal goodwill.